dimitarnt/JSON-File-Parser/README.md

 ("Unknown": cashier)*

 **31) save <path>** - Save the currently loaded JSON file.
 A path may be given in order to save only the elements under it.
+The traversal path is STILL USED (refer to the traverse command).

 *For example not giving a path saves the whole file but giving the path **person** will only write the contents under the key "person" to the file.*

 **32) save_as <path>** - Save the currently loaded file in another file.
 A path may be given in order to save only the elements under it.
+The traversal path is STILL USED (refer to the traverse command).

 **12) help** - Display information about the terminology of the JSON file structure and about the available commands that the JSON parser supports.